cstritt/detettore/README.md

 **Naming conventions**
 If a gff file is used in the TAP module, the TE name in the last column of the gff is assumed to be formatted as “Name=TE\_name”.
+If not the case, the regex search will throw an AttributeError.

 ## Structure of output files